Teja0707/Database_Life_Expectancy/readme.txt

 Step IV : Install dependencies

+1. To run the project certain dependencies need to be installed (APIs package.json file)
 2. Run command "npm install" to install dependencies
 3. Run command "code ." to open project in visual studio
 4. Use command "cd Bioinformatics_Project" to get into the project directory